samipshresthaq/date-picker/README.md

 		  eg. __bodyBackground : your color code__

     - _Activation Option_
         You can set date picker activation mode.
-Set alwaysOn(default) for always showing datepicker and onClick mode for datepicker activation on click. eg
+Set alwaysOn(default) for always showing datepicker and o nClick mode for datepicker activation on click. eg
             1. __activation : alwaysOn__
             2. __activation : onClick__

     - _Single Calendar Mode_
         If set to true you can select dates for current month only.
 If set false you can traverse throught all months.
 By default it is disabled. eg. __singleCalendarMode : true__

     - _Show Current Date_
         You can dhide current date by setting showCurrentDate to false.
 By default current date is shown. eg. __showCurrentDate: false__

-    - _Pre Dates_
-        You can set pre activated dates by sending in preDates options.
-Pre dates must be sent in array in yyyy-mm-dd format. eg. __preDates: ['2017-3-1','2017-3-15','2017-3-14']__

-    - _Pre Dates Click Option_
-        You can disable click on pre activated dates by setting it to false.
-By default its disabled. eg. __preDatesClickable: true__

     - _Go to current date button_
         You can disable "Go to current date" button by providing parameter as.
 By default its enabled. eg. __showCurrentDateButton = false__

+    - _Pre Dates_
+        You can set pre activated dates by sending in preDates options.
+Pre dates must be sent in array in yyyy-mm-dd format.
+            eg. __preDates: ['2017-3-1','2017-3-15','2017-3-14']__

+    - _Disable all click events_
+        If set to true all click events are disabled.
+By default it is disabled. eg. __disableClickEvent : false__

+    - _Set red color for weekend holiday_
+        If set to true weekend day is highlighted red.
+By default it is disabled. eg. __setWeekHoliday: true__

+    - _Set the weekend holiday_
+        By default weekend holiday is sunday.
+If set to saturday, saturday is highlighted red. eg.
+            1. __holiday: 'sunday'__
+            2. __holiday: 'saturday'__

     - _Callback Function_
+        Use callback function to trigger function when clicked on any date.
+Callback function returns two values i.e clicked date and array of active dates.
+        Usage example:
+            callback: function(date, activedates){
+                console.log(date);
+                console.log(activedates);
+            }

 #Demo